Naman-Pal/SIHMON/ceng355wk12trouble.md

 #### Joint Declaration - Table of Contributions
 You will notice from the OACETT Guidelines page 3 and 4 and from the PowerPoint presentation Joint Declaration Directions https://learn.humber.ca/ultra/courses/_235686_1/outline/file/_17191432_1 that a table is required describing how each team members contributed to each major section of the document.
 This can be done at either the Heading 1 and / or Heading 2 level.
 This must be on a separate page above the joint declaration statements.

-- Heading 1 : the major sections e.g. 1.0 Introduction, 2.0 Hardware Development Platform Report, etc.
+- Sections : the major sections e.g. 1.0 Introduction, 2.0 Hardware Development Platform Report, etc.
-- Heading 2 : the level 1 subsections e.g., 1.1, 1.2, 1.3, 2.1, 2.2.
+- Sub Sections : the level 1 subsections e.g., 1.1, 1.2, 1.3, 2.1, 2.2.

+Use subsections if you feel you need to add more clarity on who did what.